paulio11/P4-Squigl-Twitter-Clone/README.md

 |As a moderator I can **message users** so that we can talk to them with clearly labeled official messages|✓|
 |As a moderator I can **see a list of users with strikes** so that troublesome users are clearly viewable and action can be take if necessary|✓|
 |As a moderator I can **ban or unban a user** so that they can be banned or unbanned if necessary|✓|

+### Timeboxing

+Using MoSCoW prioritisation I categorised the features needed to meet the requirements of the user stories into the following categories:

+#### Must Do

+The final version of Squigl must be able to do the following:
+- User signup
+- User login
+- Make new posts
+- View posts
+- Edit posts
+- Delete posts

+This would produce the **minimal viable product**.

+#### Should Do

+A more fully featured product would contain these features:
+- Search
+- Replying to posts
+- Reading replies
+- Editing replies
+- Deleting replies
+- Post liking
+- Follow and unfollow users
+- User settings

+#### Could Do

+And if there is extra time before then end these features could be included:
+- User profile customisation
+- User to user private messaging
+- Notifications

+An early version of Squigl would contain the following - every **must do** feature, from **should do**: post replying, user following, and from **could do:** user profile customisation (time permitting).
+Futher features can be added in later versions.

+Fortunately due to the length of this project I was able to produce every feature.

 [Back to top 🔺](#squigl)